 Read more on the impact of this change to transfer pricing and our BDO insights in our latest Transfer Pricing alert.

 UN transfer pricing manual, new chapter on financial transactions

 The UN Subcommittee on Transfer Pricing (under the Committee of Experts on International Cooperation in Tax Matters) has proposed a new Chapter B on Financial Transactions for it’s transfer pricing manual.
 The new draft discusses intra-group financing transactions and their impact on BEPS.
 The next subcommittee meeting will be held in Amsterdam on July 2-4, one of the goals being to further progress the update and to work towards finalizing the new financial transactions chapter.

-Read the UN updates on the manual revisions here
+Read the UN updates on the manual revisions.

-The full alert from the ATO Alert can be found here
+Read the full alert from the ATO Alert.

 On March 19, Canada released its 2019 federal budget with proposals for transfer pricing measures.
 The proposals include measures to: (i) implement an ordering rule to prioritize the enforcement of Part XVI.1 Section 247, of the Income Tax Act (ITA), and (ii) amend the ITA to ensure that “transaction” is defined the same way in both transfer pricing and assessment rules within the ITA.
 Canada's recent budget also includes an update on its engagement in the prevention of BEPS through the OECD's BEPS initiative.
 Country-by-country exchanges occurred for the first time in 2018 and the CRA is participating in an OECD review of the reporting standards, expected to be completed in 2020.
 The CRA is also taking steps to enact the MLI, a multilateral treaty established to end BEPS, into Canadian law.

 Czech Republic Considers 3-5 Percent Tax on Digital MNEs